 Today’s post is brought to you by the letter B.

-Blueberries: buckets of them.
+Buckets of blueberries.
 The berry picking season here in North Carolina is super short so I’ve made it my goal to pick and eat my weight in local blueberries.
 They’re a little less sweet this year due to a sunshine deficit and that’s exactly how I like them!
 It’s essentially nature’s version of Sour Patch kids.
 I’ll freeze some to bake with eventually but for now, they’re entering my face by the fistful!

-Baby: How the eff does it grow so fast and how can I make it stop!?
+How on Earth does it grow so fast and how can I make it stop?!

 Sweet and Sour Cucumber Noodles